-Laura Tarzia is an ARC DECRA Senior Research Fellow in the Department of General Practice and the Centre for Family Violence Prevention at the Women's.
+Laura Tarzia is an ARC DECRA Senior Research Fellow in the Department of General Practice and the Centre for Family Violence Prevention at the Royal Women's Hospital.
 Laura has a background in sociology, with an emphasis on qualitative methodologies.
 Laura's work focuses on sexual and domestic violence against women, including the use of technology as a form of early intervention.
 She is currently leading the "Beyond Silence" innovative project.
 She also works across a range of other projects with an emphasis on women's lived experience of violence, the dynamics, context and health effects of different types of sexual violence, and the health system response to women who have experienced violence.

 Gemma has a background in gender studies and worked previously at WIRE, Women’s Information delivering information, referral and support to women within a feminist framework.
 She has recently completed a PhD in the Department of Social Work at the University of Melbourne about the prevention of Harmful Sexual Behaviour carried out by children & young people.
 She is currently working on a qualitative meta-synthesis of health professionals’ readiness to respond to intimate partner violence.
 She is co-ordinating the roll out of the online healthy relationship tool I-Decide About my Relationship in the northern region.